medic/test-data-generator/README.md

 Design the test data that fit your project hierarchy and reports.
 The tool will generate CouchDB docs and push them into your CHT test instance.

+> ⚠ It is recommended to not use this tool to push data into production instances. ⚠

 ## Technologies and Packages Used

 - TypeScript